leefuller23/www/content/about.md

 This site is just a collection of notes, personal reminders and general trash.

 It is hosted on my home lab in the most complex way possible.
-I will write about it one day.
-For now I track the uptime [here](https://uptime.statuscake.com/?TestID=HgUuA2XQ7Z)